 Creating a Persona

-Step 1: Access the Personas Tab
+Step 1: Open the Personas Tab

 Step 2: Click "Create Personas"